copenlu/stat-nlp-book/README.md

 ## Docker installation

+To be able to make changes to the book and render it dynamically, we recommend you use Docker.
 We assume you have a command line interface (CLI) in your OS (bash, zsh, cygwin, git-bash, power-shell, etc.).
 We assume this CLI sets the variable `$(pwd)` to the current directory.
 If it doesn't replace